splitroute/wallet.splitroute.com/overview.md

 *   Understanding of basic API concepts (HTTP, JSON).
 *   **For Authenticated Operations:** You MUST have the **Private Key** or **Seed + Index** for the Nano account you wish to control.
-*   **For Sending/Receiving:** The controlled account needs sufficient balance to send or pending blocks to receive.
+*   **For Sending/Receiving:** The controlled account needs sufficient balance to send or receivable blocks to receive.
 *   Understanding that **authenticated actions on a single account must be sequential** (see [Sequential Operations & Concurrency](#sequential-operations--concurrency)).

 ### API Endpoint Base URL